Kapendev/parin/TOUR.md

 Sprites and tile maps can be implemented in various ways.
 To avoid enforcing a specific approach, Parin provides optional modules for these features, allowing users to include or omit them as needed.
-Parin provides a sprite type inside the `parin.sprite` module and a tile map type inside the `parin.tilemap` module.
+Parin provides a sprite type inside the `parin.sprite` module and a tile map type inside the `parin.map` module.

-## Scenes

-The `parin.scene` module provides a simple scene manager to organize game code by screens, such as the title screen or gameplay.